Interactive Learning from Policy-Dependent Human Feedback: Convergent Actor-Critic by Humans

-The advantage function~\citep{baird1995residual} $A^\pi$ is defined as
+The advantage function~\cite{baird1995residual} $A^\pi$ is defined as

-Roughly speaking, the advantage function describes how much better or worse an action selection is compared to the agent's performance following policy $\pi$.
-We now show that feedback assigned according to the advantage function follows the patterns of all three training strategies.
-Showing that the advantage function captures the differential feedback strategy is trivial, because the advantage function is defined by how much better taking an action over its current policy is expected to be.
+Roughly speaking, the advantage function describes how much better or worse an action selection is compared to the agent's performance under policy $\pi$.
+The function is closely related to the update used in policy iteration~\cite{Puterman94}: defining $\pi'(s) = \argmax_a A^\pi(s,a)$ is guaranteed to produce an improvement over $\pi$ whenever $\pi$ is suboptimal.
+It can also be used in policy gradient methods to gradually improve the performance of a policy, as described later.

-To show that the advantage function induces diminishing returns, consider what happens when the learner improves its behavior by shifting to a higher scoring action $a$ in some state $s$.
-As its probability of selecting $a$ goes to 1, $A^\pi(s, a) = Q^\pi(s, a) - Q^\pi(s,a) = 0$, because the value function $V^\pi(s) = \sum_a \pi(s,a) Q^\pi(s,a)$.
-Since the expected value is a smooth linear combination of the Q-values, as the agent adopts action $a$, $A^\pi(s, a) \rightarrow 0$, resulting in gradually decreasing feedback.